Banco Bilbao Vizcaya Argentaria (NYSE:BBVA) Sees Large Volume Increase

-Banco Bilbao Vizcaya Argentaria, S.A.
-(NYSE:BBVA) saw unusually-high trading volume on Tuesday .
-Approximately 164,383 shares traded hands during trading, a decline of 91% from the previous session’s volume of 1,911,190 shares.The stock last traded at $6.54 and had previously closed at $6.63.
+Shares of Banco Bilbao Vizcaya Argentaria, S.A.
+(NYSE:BBVA) saw unusually-high trading volume on Monday .
+Approximately 282,743 shares traded hands during trading, a decline of 86% from the previous session’s volume of 2,047,682 shares.The stock last traded at $6.10 and had previously closed at $6.31.

-BBVA has been the topic of several recent analyst reports.
-Barclays reaffirmed an “equal weight” rating on shares of Banco Bilbao Vizcaya Argentaria in a research report on Tuesday, November 2nd.
-Deutsche Bank Aktiengesellschaft reaffirmed a “buy” rating on shares of Banco Bilbao Vizcaya Argentaria in a research report on Monday, November 1st.
-Morgan Stanley reissued an “overweight” rating on shares of Banco Bilbao Vizcaya Argentaria in a report on Wednesday, November 24th.
-Royal Bank of Canada increased their target price on Banco Bilbao Vizcaya Argentaria from C$6.20 to C$6.70 and gave the company an “outperform” rating in a report on Wednesday, November 3rd.
-Finally, Societe Generale reissued a “buy” rating on shares of Banco Bilbao Vizcaya Argentaria in a report on Tuesday, November 2nd.
-Five equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average target price of $7.23.
+BBVA has been the subject of several research reports.
+Barclays reissued an “equal weight” rating on shares of Banco Bilbao Vizcaya Argentaria in a research report on Tuesday, November 2nd.
+Royal Bank of Canada increased their target price on shares of Banco Bilbao Vizcaya Argentaria from C$6.20 to C$6.70 and gave the stock an “outperform” rating in a report on Wednesday, November 3rd.
+Morgan Stanley restated an “overweight” rating on shares of Banco Bilbao Vizcaya Argentaria in a report on Wednesday, November 24th.
+UBS Group restated a “neutral” rating on shares of Banco Bilbao Vizcaya Argentaria in a report on Monday, November 1st.
+Finally, Societe Generale restated a “buy” rating on shares of Banco Bilbao Vizcaya Argentaria in a report on Tuesday, November 2nd.
+Five equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
+According to data from MarketBeat, the stock has an average rating of “Buy” and an average target price of $7.23.

-A number of institutional investors and hedge funds have recently modified their holdings of BBVA.
-Fisher Asset Management LLC grew its holdings in Banco Bilbao Vizcaya Argentaria by 4.8% during the 3rd quarter.
-Fisher Asset Management LLC now owns 44,544,651 shares of the bank’s stock valued at $293,549,000 after buying an additional 2,051,178 shares in the last quarter.
-Capital International Investors grew its holdings in Banco Bilbao Vizcaya Argentaria by 8.2% during the 2nd quarter.
-Capital International Investors now owns 12,959,447 shares of the bank’s stock valued at $80,997,000 after buying an additional 983,135 shares in the last quarter.
-Parametric Portfolio Associates LLC grew its holdings in Banco Bilbao Vizcaya Argentaria by 4.8% during the 2nd quarter.
-Parametric Portfolio Associates LLC now owns 9,039,854 shares of the bank’s stock valued at $56,137,000 after buying an additional 417,948 shares in the last quarter.
-Goldman Sachs Group Inc. grew its holdings in Banco Bilbao Vizcaya Argentaria by 5.5% during the 3rd quarter.
-Goldman Sachs Group Inc. now owns 5,600,595 shares of the bank’s stock valued at $36,908,000 after buying an additional 292,246 shares in the last quarter.
-Finally, FMR LLC grew its holdings in Banco Bilbao Vizcaya Argentaria by 9.2% during the 2nd quarter.
-FMR LLC now owns 3,930,419 shares of the bank’s stock valued at $24,408,000 after buying an additional 332,247 shares in the last quarter.
-2.40% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+Rockefeller Capital Management L.P. increased its position in Banco Bilbao Vizcaya Argentaria by 149.4% during the third quarter.
+Rockefeller Capital Management L.P. now owns 5,350 shares of the bank’s stock worth $34,000 after acquiring an additional 3,205 shares during the period.
+Cordasco Financial Network increased its position in Banco Bilbao Vizcaya Argentaria by 34.4% during the third quarter.
+Cordasco Financial Network now owns 6,315 shares of the bank’s stock worth $42,000 after acquiring an additional 1,615 shares during the period.
+JJJ Advisors Inc. increased its position in Banco Bilbao Vizcaya Argentaria by 31.6% during the third quarter.
+JJJ Advisors Inc. now owns 7,672 shares of the bank’s stock worth $51,000 after acquiring an additional 1,842 shares during the period.
+Private Capital Group LLC increased its position in Banco Bilbao Vizcaya Argentaria by 17.9% during the third quarter.
+Private Capital Group LLC now owns 9,888 shares of the bank’s stock worth $65,000 after acquiring an additional 1,504 shares during the period.
+Finally, Private Advisor Group LLC bought a new position in Banco Bilbao Vizcaya Argentaria during the second quarter worth about $63,000.
+Institutional investors own 2.40% of the company’s stock.

 About Banco Bilbao Vizcaya Argentaria (NYSE:BBVA)